-Our STATE PRIORITIES reflect our work to protect and promote access to comprehensive, quality, affordable healthcare for all.
+Our STATE LEGISLATIVE PRIORITIES reflect our work to protect and promote access to comprehensive, quality, affordable healthcare for all.

-In 2022, we will continue our advocacy to achieve policies that promote health care as a right, with quality, access, affordability, and equity at the forefront, including the following:
+In 2023, we will continue our advocacy to achieve policies that promote health care as a right, with quality, access, affordability, and equity at the forefront, including the following:

 We also support the following proposals to improve healthcare equity, access to comprehensive care, coverage affordability, and state investments in the care economy: